Linear and Abstract Algebra

 Pre-exam consultations (subject to change):

-here to see the front page and multiple choice answer sheet of the 2018 exam.
+here to see the front page of the 2019 exam .

 The first half of the exam comprises 25 multiple choice questions